aishwary426/whoop-insights/FEATURE_ROADMAP.md

-# 🚀 Feature Roadmap - Whoop Insights Pro
+# 🚀 Feature Roadmap - Data insights

 Comprehensive list of potential features organized by category and priority.